E-Conveyancing or Electronic Conveyancing

 What does E-Conveyancing mean for you?

 If all the parties to a transaction are subscribers to PEXA then the end process being e-conveyancing comprises the payment of stamp duty, lodgement of settlement figures, transfer documents and electronic transfer of funds takes place on line.
 This only happens if all parties to the transaction agree.
 If all parties agree to e-conveyancing then there is a potential saving to you of between $150-$200 per conveyancing transaction.
-The downside at present is that there are very few subscribers to PEXA in NSW however, that is slowly increasing.

 What are the advantages?